 Our friends at Civic Nebraska have provided information on how to learn more about voting and why you should vote: https://www.civicnebraska.org/voting-rights/

 What if I don’t look like my ID photo anymore?

-If you do show the poll worker a photo ID, they should not be looking at the gender marker to verify your identity.
 A poll worker cannot prevent you from voting just because you don’t look like your picture or what the poll worker thinks you “should” look like based on your name or gender marker.

 What do I do if a poll worker asks to see an ID?